NYCIST/macos-app-blocker/README.md

 - **Two Blocking Modes:**
   - **Scheduled Blocking**: Automatically block apps during specific times on selected days
   - **Manual Control**: Generate simple block/restore scripts you could use to block or restore apps on-demand

+NOTE: should updtae app to allow location ONLY option, as well as TIME ONLY options

 - **Customizable Options (for Scheduled Blocking):**
   - Choose from common apps or enter a custom app name
   - Set specific time ranges for blocking
   - Select which days of the week to enforce blocking
   - Upload school days file or enter dates manually via calendar
-  - Specify IP addresses for location-based blocking (optional)
+  - Specify IP addresses for location-based blocking

 - **Complete Setup**: Generates all necessary LaunchDaemons, helper scripts, checker daemon, and uninstaller

 ### School Day Calendar (`calendar.html`)